 Just imagine the loneliness your pet is going to feel being alone in a cage when you’re away.

-So in order to provide the best possible natural environment, your pet needs another guinea pig as a companion.
-It needs someone of its own kind to talk to and play with.
+Your pet needs another guinea pig as a companion to provide the best possible natural environment.
+It needs someone of its kind to interact and play with.
 It’s almost criminal to adopt just one guinea pig.
-Heck, it is even illegal to adopt less than two guinea pigs in some countries like Sweden!
+Heck, it is even illegal to adopt less than two guinea pigs in some countries like Switzerland!

-You might be worried about additional costs and time in cleaning and maintenance in adopting two guinea pigs.
-Adopting a second guinea pig doesn’t really add too much to your expenses compared to just one.
+You might be worried about additional costs, the time you will spend cleaning and maintaining two guinea pigs.
+Adopting a second guinea pig doesn’t add too much to your expenses compared to just one.
 Even vet expenses don’t cost too much for the most part.

 Also, here are some additional advantages that will convince you in adopting a second guinea pig:

 - Exercise – If you have work or study at school, the fellow guinea pig will provide the activity your other pet needs when they play with each other all day while you’re out.